 Rather than a specific protein, amyloid is a state that many proteins may fall or be precipitated into, the alpha-helix collapsing into the more stable (lower energy) beta-sheet.
 This is visible only on x-ray diffraction.
 On electron microscopy, amyloid has a characteristic fibrillar structure.

-Serum amyloid P component appears to be an integral part of amyloid and is thought to either contribute to formation and/or persistence of amyloid deposits.
-The resulting amyloid deposits are very stable and appear to resist degradataion.
+Serum amyloid P component appears to be an integral part of systemic amyloid from whatever primary cause and is thought to either contribute to formation and/or persistence of amyloid deposits.
+The resulting amyloid deposits are very stable and appear to resist degradation.
 This is the same reason why silk is considered non-absorbable as it is also formed from β-pleated sheets.

 Amyloid deposition may be local, for example in Alzheimer's disease or it may be systemic.

 There are several named types of amyloid.
 The construct is Ax, where A refers to amyloid and x refers to the protein deposited.